 Starting or trailing newline¶

-Source and translated do not both start (or end) with a newline.
+Source and translation do not both start (or end) with a newline.

 Newlines usually appear in source string for a good reason, so omitting or adding it can lead to formatting problems when the translated text is used in the application.

-Source and translation do not both start with same number of spaces.
+Source and translation do not both start with the same number of spaces.

-Space in beginning is usually used for indentation in the interface and thus is important to keep.
+A space in the beginning is usually used for indentation in the interface and thus is important to keep.

-Source and translated do not both end with a space.
+Source and translation do not both end with a space.

 Trailing space is usually used to give space between neighbouring elements, so removing it might break application layout.

-Source and translated do not both end with a full stop.
+Source and translation do not both end with a full stop.
 Full stop is also checked in various language variants (Chinese, Japanese, Devanagari or Urdu).

-Whet the original string is a sentence, the translated one should be sentence as well to be consistent within the translated content.
+When the original string is a sentence, the translated one should be a sentence as well to be consistent within the translated content.